probhakarroy/tcs_humain_challenge/README.md

 optional arguments:
-  -h, --help            show this help message and exit --predict             Use the model to predict an image from url.
+  -h, --help            show this help message and exit --predict             Use the model to predict an image from path or url.
   --evaluate            Evaluate the model.
   --train               Train the model.
   --epoch EPOCH         No. of Epochs.
 [Default : 50]